Matías Belmar

-Matías Ismael Belmar Díaz (born 26 August 2002) is a Chilean footballer who plays as a forward for Deportes Santa Cruz on loan from O'Higgins.
+Matías Ismael Belmar Díaz (born 26 August 2002) is a Chilean footballer who plays as a forward for Colchagua.

 Career

 Belmar was called up to the O'Higgins first team for the 2021 season and played his first match against Deportes Melipilla, replacing Santiago Romero.
 He scored four goals in the 2023 season, being one of the key players of the offensive.
 In 2024, before his loan to Deportes Temuco, he suffered an anterior cruciate ligament injury, cancelling the loan at the last moment.
 In the second half of the same year, he was loaned out to Deportes Santa Cruz.
 Back to O'Higgins in 2025, he returned to Deportes Santa Cruz on 31 July.

+Ended his contract with O'Higgins, Belmar moved to Colchagua in the Segunda División Profesional de Chile.

 International career

 Belmar represented Chile at under-17 level at the 2019 South American U-17 Championship, achieving second place and qualification for the 2019 FIFA U-17 World Cup.
 However, he was not considered in the squad of the tournament.